briansmith/ring/PORTING.md

 from the peer transparently.
 Renegotiation is an extremely problematic protocol feature, so BoringSSL rejects peer renegotiations by default.

-To enable renegotiation, call `SSL_set_reject_peer_renegotiations` and set it to off.
+To enable renegotiation, call `SSL_set_renegotiate_mode` and set it to `ssl_renegotiate_once` or `ssl_renegotiate_freely`.
 Renegotiation is only supported as a client in SSL3/TLS and the HelloRequest must be received at a quiet point in the application protocol.
 This is sufficient to support the common use of requesting a new client certificate between an HTTP request and response in (unpipelined) HTTP/1.1.

 Things which do not work: